Welcome to The Clearing

 Global and Ecological Questions

-Engage in a process to illuminate large-scale environmental questions by revealing dynamics that can't be understood from the surface.
-We can explore how to respond to the climate crisis, how movements can be more effective, or why certain sustainable practices aren't being adopted.
+In The Clearing, we can co-create processes that illuminate large-scale questions by revealing dynamics that can't be understood from the surface.
+For example, we can explore how to respond to the climate crisis, how movements can be more effective, or why certain sustainable practices aren't being adopted.

 Organizations, Projects, & Community Engagement

-Our processes offer clarity for organizations, teams, charities, and projects where there may be environmental impact or a desire to include the perspective of place in decision-making.
+Our processes offer clarity for organizations, teams, charities, and projects where there may be environmental impact or a desire to get a broader perspective that includes the perspective of place.

-We can look at organizational structure, blocks to collaboration, or the wider impact of a project on the land and its beings.
+We can explore aspects such as organizational structure, blocks to collaboration, or the wider impact of a project on the land and its beings.
 This helps groups understand what supports their work, what hinders it, and how to move forward in right relationship.

 Governance, Estates & Land-based Decision Making

-By representing the land, its elements, and the wider field, groups can sense how different decisions affect the whole system—not just the human layer.
-This supports ethical planning, long-term stewardship, and policies that honor both the people involved and the living world they're accountable to.
+By including the land, its elements, and the wider field, groups can sense how different decisions affect the whole system—not just the human layer.
+This supports ethical planning, long-term stewardship, and policies that honour both the people involved and the living world they're accountable to.

 This work is designed for groups and organizations facing complex decisions where land, community, and future generations are at stake.
 Those interested in individual sessions or retreats are welcome to reach out to discuss possibilities.